YU000jp/Logseq-column-Layout/README.md

 ### Journal queries

-- Change the journal query to get more task management.
+- To get more task management
 - On Logseq, edit `config.edn` file.
 [For more details refer to this link(sample code)](https://github.com/YU000jp/logseq-default-queries-journals)

 ![Animation1](img/journal-queries-demo.gif)